lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## KEM Combiner Function {#sec-kem-combiner}

 As noted in the Encapsulation and Decapsulation procedures above, the KEM combiner is parameterized by the choice of underlying KDF.
-This specification provides two combiner constructions, one with SHA3 and one with HMAC-SHA2.
+This specification provides a combiner construction with SHA3-256 for all combinations of algorithms.

-The following describes how to instantiate a `KemCombiner()` function for a given key derivation function represented by `<KDF>`.

 ~~~
-KemCombiner<KDF>(mlkemSS, tradSS, tradCT, tradPK, Label) -> ss
+KemCombiner(mlkemSS, tradSS, tradCT, tradPK, Label) -> ss

 Explicit inputs:

   The list of input values to be combined.

-Implicit inputs:

-  KDF      The KDF specified for the given Composite ML-KEM algorithm.
-           In particular, for the KEM combiner it only matters
-           whether this is a SHA3 function, which can be used
-           as a KDF directly, or a SHA2 function which requires
-           an HMAC construction.

 Output: